lebao3105/app1cli/Pascal/README.md

 Explain the outputs:<br>
   * maths.pas: maths.ppu (our needed unit), maths.o (object file), maths.bak ("backup" file)<br>
   * app1.pas: app1.exe (the final output that can run).
 Others like .o and .bak are do the same as in maths.pas.<br>
-  * New in 1.0.28 : app1_utils.ppu: A unit like maths, but it do many things like write colored line(s) or give us the usage of app1.
+  * New in 1.0.28 : app1_utils.ppu: A unit like maths, but it do many things like write colored line(s) or give us the usage of app1.<br>
-Compile output in Terminal:
+Here is the compile output in Windows Terminal:
 ```
 C:\Users\Le Bao Roofs\Documents\source\repos\Pascal\app1>fpc maths.pas
 Free Pascal Compiler version 3.2.2 [2021/05/15] for i386